 The court should determine if the person is eligible for an ODL and if the application has been filed in the proper court.
-See pages 75 - 77 of this volume.
+See pages 76 - 78 of this volume.
+DPS maintains a website where eligibility and suspension info can be accessed (the person's DOB and last four numbers of SSN will be needed).
+DPS Suspension and Eligibility Website.

-If the person is not eligible or if they have filed their application in the wrong court, the court should deny the application.
+If the person is not eligible, the court should deny the application.
+If the application was filed in the wrong court, the court should dismiss for lack of jurisdiction as described on page 79.

-3. Determine if the Applicant Has Demonstrated Essential Need and Evidence of Financial Responsibility
+3. Determine if the Applicant Has Demonstrated Essential Need and Whether to Grant the Application